-A sequence of Returns Risk, or simply Sequence Risk, affects people that regularly invest or regularly withdraw from their portfolio.
+A sequence of Returns Risk, or simply Sequence Risk, affects people who regularly invest or regularly withdraw from their portfolios.
 When you invest, they should average out.
 But this is more important when you withdraw.
 The main idea is that negative returns in the early years are much worse than in the later years.

-It is a bit difficult to explain with words.
+It is challenging to explain with words.
 But it is straightforward to understand with examples.
-I will show the difference that sequence of returns risks can make to different scenarios.
+I will show the differences that a sequence of returns risk can make to different scenarios.

-So let’s delve into Sequences of Returns Risk and what to do about it.
+So let’s delve into the Sequence of Returns Risk and what to do about it.

 Sequence of Returns Risk (SRR)

-A Sequence of Returns Risk (SRR), or a Sequence Risk, is the danger that some timings of withdrawals or investments are reducing the overall returns.
+A Sequence of Returns Risk (SRR), or a Sequence Risk, is the danger that some timings of withdrawals or investments reduce overall returns.
 Withdrawing during a bull market is not equal to withdrawing during a bear market.

-Sequence risks affect every kind of investment.
-However, some investment instruments are stable enough that it will not matter as much.
+A sequence of returns risk affects every kind of investment.
+However, some investment instruments are stable enough that this risk will not matter as much.
 For instance, treasury bonds and cash are affected, but not that significantly.
 However, for volatile investments, it is very significant.
-If you hold stocks, bonds, or gold, you need to be aware of this.
+If you hold stocks, corporate bonds, or gold, you need to be aware of this potential risk.

-For investments, we can almost ignore the sequences of returns risk.
+For investments (during the accumulation phase), we can almost ignore the sequence of returns risk.
 Because investing is a long-term effort, it will average out.
 Moreover, when you invest during a bear market, you can buy more shares for the same amount.
-During the accumulation phase, sequence of returns risks can accelerate your net worth growth.
+During the accumulation phase, the sequence of returns risk can accelerate your net worth growth.

-However, this is not the case for withdrawals.
-In retirement, sequence of returns risks can put you at risk of running out of money.
+However, this is not the case for withdrawals (in retirement).
+In retirement, sequence of returns risk can put you at risk of running out of money.
 So, it is essential to understand that and to try to protect yourself from this risk.

 We will run a few examples to get to understand these risks better.